-HTC DROID DNA put under the FCC's microscope as part of its journey to VerizonAlex Wagner - Deputy Managing Editor, News Desk
+HTC DROID DNA put under the FCC's microscope as part of its journey to VerizonAlex Wagner - Editorial Director of News and Content

 We're quickly becoming familiar with the HTC DROID DNA, also known as the DLX, thanks to the multitude of leaks that the device has appeared in in recent weeks.
 The Verizon-bound handset most recently had a high-quality press render of itself leak out, and today it's in the news again thanks to an FCC pit stop.
 There's no straight-up mention of the name "DROID DNA" or "DLX" in the filing, but the label portion of the entry does mention the DNA's "HTC6435LVW" model number, and the test reports also mention Verizon-friendly CDMA and LTE support (as well as GSM/HSPA capabilities for global roaming).